 More than two-thirds of American drivers say cellphone use is the most annoying habit on the road, according to a survey conducted for Expedia.
 But despite getting aggravated by other motorists who text, talk and email, more than half of the drivers surveyed admitted doing the same thing, USA Today reports.

 Expedia’s 2014 Road Rage Report surveyed 1,001 drivers in late April and early May and found that 69 percent call their counterparts who use cellphones the most aggravating people on the road.
-At the same time, 55 percent say they sometimes use a mobile phone while behind the wheel.
+At the same time, 55 percent say they sometimes use a smartphone while behind the wheel.

 Other habits motorists find highly annoying are: